 Also, if you have a mat just outside your door, you might want to give that a clean too.

-If you live in Canada, there is a good chance you have winter tires on your car.
-It’s even mandatory in some places.
+If you live in Canada, there is a good chance you have winter tires on your car; it’s even mandatory in some places.
 To keep those tires in good condition for several years, have them switched over to all-weather or summer tires in the spring.
-It’s usually a good time to get your oil changed as well.
+This is usually a good time to get your oil changed as well.

 Also, check if you need new wipers.
 Got to see through all that April rain.